Family Guy (franchise): Untitled Family Guy film (TBA)

-On July 22, 2007, in an interview with The Hollywood Reporter, MacFarlane announced that he may start working on a feature film, although "nothing's official."
+On July 22, 2007, in an interview with The Hollywood Reporter, MacFarlane announced that he may start working on a theatrical feature film, although "nothing's official."
 In TV Week on July 18, 2008, MacFarlane confirmed plans to produce a theatrically released Family Guy feature film sometime "within the next year."
 He came up with an idea for the story, "something that you could not do on the show, which [to him] is the only reason to do a movie."
 He later went to say he imagines the film to be "an old-style musical with dialogue" similar to The Sound of Music, saying that he would "really be trying to capture, musically, that feel."
 On October 13, 2011, MacFarlane confirmed that a deal for a Family Guy film had been made, and that it would be written by himself and series co-producer Ricky Blitt.

 On November 30, 2012, MacFarlane confirmed plans to produce a Family Guy film.
 The project was put on hold while MacFarlane worked on Ted 2.

-On August 10, 2018, Fox announced that a live-action/animated film based on the series is in development.
+On August 10, 2018, Fox announced that a live-action/animated film based on the series was in development.

-In July 2019, MacFarlane confirmed that there will be a Family Guy feature film adaptation.
+In July 2019, MacFarlane confirmed that there would be a Family Guy feature film adaptation.

+As of April 2024, Seth MacFarlane shared his plans to do a movie at PaleyFest but hasn't gotten the time to do it.